ethereum/go-ethereum/README.md

 Geth's  capabilities in a number of different ways using plugins, rather than having to create additional, new forks of Geth.

+## WARNING: UNSTABLE API

+Right now PluGeth is in early development.
+We are still settling on some of the plugin APIs, and are not yet making official releases.
+From an operational perspective, PluGeth should be as stable as upstream Geth, less whatever instability is added by plugins you might run.
+But if you plan to run PluGeth today, be aware that future updates will likely break your plugins.

 ## System Requirements

 System requirements will vary depending on which network you are connecting to.